fearghalreilly/giphy-finder/README.md

 # Giphy Finder

 #### A React Application that uses the Giphy API to retrieve the "trending" gifs with the ability to search, save and remove them.
-Context and Reducer used for statement.
+The aaplication is mobile respsosnive and uses Context and Reducer for statement.

 ## Getting Started